 When they read your blog, they want to know why the information is important to them.
 If it is not, their level of respect, which is linked closely to trust, is diminished.
 If the information is useful to them, their trust in you and your business grows.
 Increased trust translates into increased business...customer loyalty.
 It is that simple.

 How Long Should a Blog be?

 The second thing to remember is that you should give your readers enough information for it to be useful to them.
-This varies, naturally, depending on the subject, but the information should contain enough useful information to feel as though they have spent their time wisely.
+This varies by subject, but the blog post should contain enough information that your reader feels he/she has spent their time wisely.

-In general, at Oakes Writing we believe that the best way to approach this is to offer readers a three to four minute read.
-This comes to between 500 and 700 words…essentially the same length as an average video on YouTube or an average news story in the paper.
+At Oakes Writing we believe that the best way to approach this is to offer readers a five to seven-minute read.
+This comes to between 500 and 700 words.
+Essentially, the same length as an average video on YouTube or news story in the paper.

-Just remember that your readers come to your for your expertise on a subject and they return if they trust what you say.
-This translates into more business, which is the real purpose of a blog when you get down to it.
+Just remember that your readers come to your for your expertise on a subject.
+They return if they trust what you say.
+As they become loyal followers, your business grows.
+This is the real purpose of a blog when you get down to it.